 The Neuroscience Graduate Program (NGP) at OHSU aims to train predoctoral students in modern neuroscience concepts and techniques.
 The large faculty (140+ strong) has expertise in all areas of neuroscience, including molecular, cellular, systems, developmental, and medical neuroscience.
 The core curriculum is concentrated in the Fall term of the first year, permitting students to focus on the essence of graduate training—full time research rotations followed by independent research in a mentor's laboratory—as soon as possible.

-Students in the Neuroscience Graduate Program at OHSU arrive in Portland between July and September; early arrivals take advantage of the delightful Portland summer and can carry out one or more laboratory rotations.
+Students in the Neuroscience Graduate Program at OHSU arrive in Portland between June and August; early arrivals take advantage of the delightful Portland summer and can carry out one of three required laboratory rotations.

 By April of the second year, students take the oral qualifying exam, which allows them to advance to candidacy.
 The qualifying exam consists of a written component, which is a thesis proposal in the format of a pre-doctoral NRSA grant, and an oral defense.
 An optional writing course sponsored by the Vollum Institute is of great use to many students in preparing for the written exam.